 Northern Utilities - Base Rates Filed - In April 2013, Northern Utilities filed two separate rate cases, with the NHPUC and Maine Public Utilities Commission (MPUC), requesting approval to increase its natural gas distribution base rates.
 In New Hampshire, the Company requested an increase of \$5.2 million in gas distribution base revenue or approximately 9.4 percent over test year operating revenue.
 In Maine, the Company requested an increase of \$4.6 million in gas distribution base revenue or approximately 6.3 percent over test year operating revenue.
 Both filings include proposed multi-year rate plans that include cost tracking mechanisms to recover future capital costs associated with Northern Utilities' infrastructure replacements and safety and reliability improvements to the natural gas distribution system.
-Northern Utilities has been authorized to implement temporary rates in New Hampshire to collect a \$2.5 million increase (annualized) in gas distribution revenue, effective July 1, 2013.
-These rate case filings are subject to regulatory review and approval with final rate orders expected in the first half of 2014.
+In New Hampshire Northern Utilities has been authorized to implement temporary rates to collect a \$2.5 million increase (annualized) in gas distribution revenue, effective July 1, 2013 and the Company expects a final rate order from the NHPUC in the first half of 2014.
+In Maine, the Company is currently in settlement discussions with the Staff of the MPUC and the Maine Office of Public Advocate to resolve any remaining outstanding issues.
+Any settlement agreement among the parties in the Northern Utilities Maine rate case is subject to approval by the MPUC.
+The Company expects a final rate order from the MPUC by the end of 2013.